Enter your city for weather info

 6. Liquid ballasting is required

-Liquid ballasting, which uses the increased weight to simultaneously lower the centre of gravity and prevent slippage, is frequently used for agricultural tyres to boost vehicle stability and grip.
+Liquid ballasting, which uses the increased weight to simultaneously lower the center of gravity and prevent slippage, is frequently used for agricultural tyres to boost vehicle stability and grip.

 How to identify whether your tyre needs a replacement